nginxinc/nginx-basics-workshops/Plus/labs/lab3/readme.md

 1. Re-test all your cars.example.com URLs using HTTPS, ( /gtr, /nsx, /rcf, /browse ) they should all work the same as before, but now NGINX is using TLS to encrypt the traffic.

+1. Test time!!
+Does the /browse URL work as expected?
+What are your observations?

+    Click for Hint Here < rename the index.html file to index.html.bak, then try it.
+You will find the /browse settings and details in the Optional Lab on Directory Browsing.>

 ### Enable HTTP > HTTPS redirect

-Now that you have a working TLS configuration, you decide to use it for every user.
-However, sometimes users forget to type the `S` with `http`, or saved the URL as a bookmark, and come to your NGINX server with an HTTP request on port 80.
+Now that you have a working TLS configuration, you decide everyone should use it.
+However, sometimes users forget to type the `S` with `http`, or saved the URL as an old bookmark, and come to your NGINX server with an HTTP request on port 80.
 You will configure a helpful HTTP to HTTPS re-direct, to automagically send all users over to your HTTPS configuration.

-1. Edit the file `cars.example.com.conf` within the same mounted folder(`labs/lab3/nginx-oss/etc/nginx/conf.d`).
+1. Edit the file `cars.example.com.conf` within the same mounted folder(`labs/lab3/nginx-plus/etc/nginx/conf.d`).
 In the `/` location block, uncomment the HTTP>HTTPS `return 301` directive on line #21, and also comment out the `return 200` directive on line #23.
 This will enable any incoming requests to port 80, getting a friendly re-direct to port 443, like this:

     ```nginx
     location / {